lumagateinc/Resource-Scheduler/docs/Partners.md

 1. Install the Resource Scheduler using the steps detailed in the [Product Documentation](https://lumagateinc.github.io/Resource-Scheduler/).

 2. Then, on the **Settings** screen, complete the form shown in the figure below with your company and contact info.
 Click **Save** to save your changes.

-    A contract you can complete and sign electronically will be mailed to you on the next business day.
+    A contract you can complete and sign electronically will be e-mailed to you on the next business day.

     ![marketplace](images/partner-info.png)